NOTE: Reserving your tickets in advance saves time on arrival. Get your tickets today.

-Join Phipps, Penn State Extension and local experts for a full day of enhancing the beauty and benefits of your garden.
+Join Phipps, Penn State Extension and local experts for a full day about the essential skills and rationale for saving seeds.

 Presented in Partnership with